mohamedkamal77/indigo/_posts/2019-12-03-breast-cancer.markdown

 	4. f =0.47

 	We found it is the best model.
 As it's the highest in sensitivity and accuracy.

 ---

  4. ### Kernel SVM

     ![Markdowm Image][12]

     <figcaption class="caption">Visualization</figcaption>

 	1. accuarcy = 0.75
     2. sensitivity = 0.26
 	3. specifity = .53
 	4. f = 0.35

 ---

  5. ### Decision Tree

     ![Markdowm Image][13]
+	<figcaption class="caption">Visualization</figcaption>

     1. accuarcy = 0.754
     2. sensitivity = 0.368
 	3. specifity = .554
 	4. f = 0.442

 ---

-## summary
+## Summary

 After a lot of analysis and processing, We discovered that the feature "nodes" is the most significant one.
 And the feature "year of operation" has no observable effect.
 We were facing a challenge which was a case of life or death.
 Cataloguing of Haberman’s survival information was beneﬁcial to realize the patients’ survival probability after a breast cancer surgery.
 We depended on a collected dataset from a standard benchmark UCI machine learning repository.
 We were trying to get through data imputation, categorical datatype, data processing and exploratory data analysis using different methodologies to detect the performance evaluation of classiﬁers and to compare between them to find the most suitable one.

 ---